xy-241/CS-Notes/content/Software Engineering/Package Manager.md

 > # Example, set a script called 'pre-commit'
 > npm pkg set scripts.pre-commit="npx prettier . --write && npx oxlint"
 > ```

+>[!info]- `package-lock.json`
+> When we install a package, it is recorded as `package@^1.11.10`, `1.11.10` is using [Semantic Versioning](https://semver.org/).
+This means if that package releases a new version, and we run `npm install`, it will grab the newer version without our notice! `package-lock.json` ensures it doesn't grab the latest version unless we explicitly ask it to do so.
+This ensures the dependencies we install across different collaborators are the same.

 ## Cargo
 ---